Marcelo Garcia (grappler)

-Biography
+Early life

 Marcelo Garcia was born on 17 January 1983 in Formiga, Minas Gerais a small city in southeast Brazil.
 Garcia won the World Championships at all belt levels (blue, purple, brown) before receiving his black belt from Fabio Gurgel who he trained with in Sao Paulo, Brazil.

+Career

 At K-1 HERO'S Korea 2007, Garcia made his MMA debut.
 He lost this against Dae Won Kim twenty seconds into the second round by doctor's stoppage, due to a cut above his eye.
 In September 2008, Garcia opened up a Brazilian Jiu-Jitsu school in Pembroke Pines, a city in South Florida located between Miami and Fort Lauderdale.
 In September 2009, Garcia opened an academy in Manhattan, New York City.
-In November 2021, Garcia retired from competition, that same year he became the third person to be inducted into the ADCC Hall of Fame as a result of his record-setting four gold medals in his own weight division and his performances in the absolute division.
+In November 2011, Garcia retired from competition, that same year he became the third person to be inducted into the ADCC Hall of Fame as a result of his record-setting four gold medals in his own weight division and his performances in the absolute division.

+Garcia later opened the first Marcelo Garcia academy in Hawaii in 2024.

+Return

+Garcia announced on November 11, 2024 that he had signed an exclusive contract with ONE Championship to make his return to professional grappling at one of their events.

+Garcia competed against Masakazu Imanari at ONE 170 on January 24, 2025.
+He won the match by submission with a north-south choke.

+Health

 On January 19, 2023, Garcia revealed that he had been diagnosed with stomach cancer and would undergo chemotherapy and surgery to remove the tumour.
+After months of treatment and a successful surgery, Garcia had made a recovery.